WICG/portals/README.md

 - Actually describe the opt-in, once we decide what it is.
 - Explain relation to `X-Frame-Options` and CSP `frame-ancestors`.
 These opt-outs probably become unnecessary if we have an explicit opt-in? [#232](https://github.com/WICG/portals/issues/232)
-- Explain relation to clickjacking.
-(Which might not be a concern anyway since portals are not deeply interactive?)

 ### CSP integration